How To Clean Jewellery

-At Miltons Diamonds we understand how important keeping your jewellery in top condition is to get the most enjoyment out of your investment.
-Being meticulous with your jewellery care will keep your diamonds shining and your gold gleaming, resulting in a wonderful lasting impression and beautiful looking jewellery.
-Today we’re sharing with you our top tips for cleaning your jewellery at home to put the sparkle back into your jewellery in no time.
+At Miltons Diamonds, we understand how important keeping your jewellery in top condition is and, ultimately, we want you to get the most enjoyment out of your investment.
+Being meticulous with your jewellery will keep your diamonds shining and your gold gleaming, as well as prolonging the life of your precious pieces.
+And as we’re experts in providing second-hand and custom pieces, we thought we’d highlight the best way to care for your jewellery.

 Invest in a professional jewellery cleaning service

 Firstly, if you don’t have time to clean your jewellery at home, there are professional jewellery cleaning services available that will gently clean your precious jewellery to a high standard using a range of cleaning techniques.
-At Miltons Diamonds we offer a comprehensive cleaning, polishing and repair service that is available in store.
-The price for a professional clean and polish for your jewellery starts at £20, making it an affordable choice for those looking for a deep clean.
+At Miltons Diamonds, we offer comprehensive cleaning, polishing and repair service that is available in store.
+The price for a professional clean and polish varies depending on the jewellery.

 Tips for cleaning jewellery at home